 5 tips to amp up the natural benefits of your yard

-(BPT) – It’s easy to appreciate the sights and smells afforded by lawns and landscapes, but when it comes to your yard there is much more to consider besides pleasing aesthetics and aromas.
+(BPT) – It’s easy to appreciate the sights and smells afforded by lawns and landscapes, but when it comes to your residential yard work there is much more to consider besides pleasing aesthetics and aromas.
 Many would even be surprised to learn that the benefits of a lush lawn and stunning landscape design extend well beyond a yard’s perimeter.

 That’s right, well-managed landscapes offer tremendous benefits for the community and environment.
 Here are just a few: